 - Birthday and Holidays: Child &Youth Services recognizes that religious, ethnic and seasonal celebrations are a part of valuable traditions.
 Parents/guardians are encouraged to coordinate plans with the program director and staff in advance of the event.
 Coordination is necessary as appropriate items for celebration vary based on age and developmental stages of children/youth.
 All food items must be store bought (e.g. cake or cake mix in its original sealed package) and approved in advance by the director and/or dietician prior to serving to children.
 Food items may not be prepared at home or in unapproved facilities. - Special Events: Throughout the year, CYS sponsors special events and awareness campaigns such as Month of the Military Child and Army Birthday.
-Special childcare openings such as Parents' Night Out or Super Saturday may be scheduled at various times of the year.
-Marketing will be in CYS Facilities, on CYS Facebook page, Family and MWR & WebTrac sites.
+Marketing will be in CYS Facilities, on CYS and Family and MWR Facebook page, & Family and MWR & WebTrac websites.